Betrayal Trauma: The Ultimate Guide

 Why Betrayal Isn’t “Just” Heartbreak

 Heartbreak is grief over the loss of something you valued.
-And grief is hard — don’t get me wrong.
+And grief is hard, don’t get me wrong.
 But betrayal trauma is grief plus the shattering of your reality.

-One of the ways I explain this to clients is through a metaphor.
+One of the ways this is often explained to clients is through a metaphor.
 Imagine your brain has a filing cabinet.
-In that cabinet, you’ve organized everything you know about your life — your partner, your marriage, your shared memories, your sense of safety, your identity.
-When betrayal is discovered, it’s as if someone ripped open every drawer and dumped all those files on the floor.
-Nothing is where it’s supposed to be.
-You can’t tell which memories are real and which were built on deception.
-Your brain is scrambling to pick everything up, reorganize it, make sense of it — and it can’t, because the fundamental framework you used to organize your world has been destroyed.
+In that cabinet, you’ve organized everything you know about your life, your partner, your marriage, your shared memories, your sense of safety, your identity.

-That continual review — the questions asked over and over, the checking, the fact-finding — is the brain’s way of trying to reorganize those files.
+That continual review, the questions asked over and over, the checking, the fact-finding — is the brain’s way of trying to reorganize those files.

-It’s not obsession.
+It’s not an obsession.

 It’s a primal, non-conscious, automatic neurobiological process.
 Your brain is telling you it’s a matter of survival to make sense of what happened.